 - Even without adding any cloud infrastructure, you can run the UI to get a feel for what's offered and how you will interact with CloudPlatform on an ongoing basis.
-See Log In to the CloudPlatform UI on page 42. - When you're ready, add the cloud infrastructure and try running some virtual machines on it, so you can watch how CloudPlatform manages the infrastructure.
-See Provision Your Cloud Infrastructure on page 44.
+See Log In to the UI. - When you're ready, add the cloud infrastructure and try running some virtual machines on it, so you can watch how CloudPlatform manages the infrastructure.
+See Provision Your Cloud Infrastructure.